The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/el-cerrito-ca-10-el-cerrito-plaza.md

 ### Cancellation

 During the June 6th meeting, the City Council decided to issue Pizza Time Theater Inc. the permits with the restrictions.
 The decision sparked tons of 'boos' from protestors at the meeting who opposed the planned store.
 Since Pizza Time Theater Inc. was already opposing the plaza's restrictions, they would eventually announce the next day that the store would be withdrawn from the plaza on June 7th, 1983,<sup>(2)</sup> eventually leaving Viale to sign an addition lease with Homart for his restaurants.
-The CEC would end up being constructed {{< wiki-link "El Cerrito, CA (20 El Cerrito Plaza)" >}}
+The CEC would end up being constructed [El Cerrito, CA (20 El Cerrito Plaza)]